-.1 Lighting design and fixture construction is based on the specified Lithonia products.
+.1 Lighting design and fixture construction is based on the specified manufacturer products.
 Other manufacturers are welcome to submit product information for luminaires they feel are equal to those specified.
 Equal requests shall be in accordance with section 26 05 01.
 Additionally, a complete photometric analysis must be provided to the Contract administrator for review.
-Contract administrator will provide CAD drawings of the building for this purpose.
-Lighting design criteria is described in section 26 00 05, which must be followed.
+Contract administrator will provide CAD drawings of the station for this purpose.
+Lighting design criteria will be provided by Contract Administrator, which must be followed.